 As a beginning, we will procure and deploy electric vehicles in government offices across the country.
 It is estimated that replacing these 500,000 cars with EVs over the 3-4-year period will lead to fuel savings of about 83.2 crore litres per year and 22.3 lakh tons of CO2 reduction.

-EESL's EV programme: creating an enabling ecosystem
+EESL's EV programme: Creating an enabling ecosystem

 By establishing a substantial presence for EVs, their affordability, and supporting charging infrastructure, EESL is working to trigger an industrial and consumer switch to EVs.
 We have signed agreements with various PSUs, Government departments and the Governments of Andhra Pradesh, Maharashtra and Telangana for deploying e-cars.
 Till date, 1,514 e-cars have been deployed/under registration.